Authentic Bulgarian Miak and 10 other fictional foods from film and TV

 Lembas Bread – The Fellowship of the Ring (2001)

 The fantasy world of J. R. R. Tolkien is filled with foods, which is both a source of pleasure and a constant issue with the parties that appear in both The Hobbit and Lord of the Rings.
-Adventuring means skipping meals, but it also means meeting new people and enjoying sumptuous meals and banquets.
+Adventuring means skipping meals, but it also means meeting new people and enjoying sumptuous feasts and banquets.

 As a source of sustenance for the Fellowship of the Ring, Galadriel gave a large stock of Lembas Bread to the Fellowship of the Ring, upon its departure from Lothlórien.
 This Elven made bread is a source of great nutrition and one bite can sustain a man for a day.
 It can also keep fresh for many days and months if left within it’s leaf-wrappings.
 Frodo Baggins and Samwise Gamgee subsisted on it through the majority of their journey from Lothlórien to Mordor.